Texas vs. East Carolina Predictions & Picks - Women's NCAA Tournament First Round

 Texas Performance Insights

-- The Longhorns have a +538 scoring differential, topping opponents by 15.8 points per game.
-They're putting up 73.3 points per game to rank 47th in college basketball and are allowing 57.5 per outing to rank 32nd in college basketball.
+- The Longhorns outscore opponents by 15.8 points per game (scoring 73.3 points per game to rank 47th in college basketball while giving up 57.5 per contest to rank 32nd in college basketball) and have a +538 scoring differential overall.

-- Defensively, Texas has been better in home games this season, ceding 53.8 points per game, compared to 63.9 when playing on the road.
+- Texas' offense has been worse in Big 12 matchups this season, averaging 72.3 points per contest, compared to its season average of 73.3 PPG.

+- The Longhorns are putting up 78.7 points per game this season when playing at home, which is 6.8 more points than they're averaging on the road (71.9).

-- The Longhorns have been scoring 66.1 points per contest in their last 10 appearances, an average that's significantly lower than the 73.3 they've scored over the course of the 2022-23 season.
+- On offense, the Longhorns have had a tough time putting the ball in the basket over their last 10 games, scoring 66.1 points per contest over that stretch as opposed to the 73.3 they've put up over the course of this season.

 © 2023 Data Skrive.
 All rights reserved.